Marianne Sessi: Life

 Sessi was born in Rome to Franziska Lepri and Giovanni Sessi, who were both singers, as were Sessi's four younger sisters Imperatrice, Anna-Maria, Victoria, and Carolina.
 Sessi studied voice with her father and debuted at the Italian Opera in Vienna during the 1792–93 season.
-In 1794 she married Franz Joseph Edler von Natorp, who became a baron in 1801.
+She performed at the Teatro La Fenice opening on 16 May 1792 in Venice, and then sang at court theatre in Vienna in 1793.
+In 1794, she married Franz Joseph Edler von Natorp, who became a baron in 1801.
 She stopped performing in 1796, but returned to the stage in 1805 after the couple divorced, singing in operas by Domenico Cimarosa, Simon Mayr, Wolfgang Amadeus Mozart, Giovanni Paisiello, Antonio Salieri, and Niccolò Zingarelli.
 In 1807, the Academy of Fine Arts in Florence awarded Sessi a gold medal.
-She toured internationally, singing throughout eastern and western Europe, Russia, and Scandinavia.
+She toured internationally, singing throughout eastern and western Europe, Russia, and Scandinavia from 1817 through until 1836.

 Sessi stopped performing in 1836 and worked as a singing teacher at the Berlin Royal Opera, ultimately moving to Vienna where she lived with her sister Anna-Maria until her death.